Philippe Jabre

 Philippe Jabre is the founder, CEO and CIO of Jabre Capital Partners S.A, a Geneva-based wealth and asset management firm and multi-family office, and a former managing director of GLG Partners, a UK-based hedge fund.

 Early life

-Jabre, born in 1960 in Beirut, Lebanon, studied at college Notre-Dame de Jamhour.
+Jabre was born in 1960 in Beirut, Lebanon, and studied at Collège Notre-Dame de Jamhour.
 He graduated from Concordia University in 1980 with a bachelor's degree in economics and earned an MBA from Columbia Business School in 1982, where he is a member of the Board of Overseers.
 In 2023, he was awarded an honorary doctorate from Saint Joseph University in Beirut in recognition of his contributions to education and philanthropy.

 Career

-Jabre started his career at JP Morgan and then worked at BAII Asset Management (a French consortium bank later taken over by BNP Paribas).
-In his 16 years there, he specialised in the budding market for convertible arbitrage, a strategy that involved buying a company's convertible bonds and selling short the company's stock.
+Jabre began his career at JP Morgan and then worked at BAII Asset Management (a French consortium bank later taken over by BNP Paribas).
+During his 16 years there, he specialised in the emerging market for convertible arbitrage, a strategy that involved buying a company's convertible bonds and selling short the company's stock.